 Liquid propellant motors can by classified as monopropellant and bipropellant

 Monopropellant solution uses a single combustible propellant like hydrazine, which on contact with catalyst decomposes into its constituents what produce energy and thrust.
 It gives thrust in range 0.05N to 0,25N and specific impulse 200s.
-These kind of engines are used for smaller orbital maneuvers such as station keeping.
+This kind of engines is used for smaller orbital manoeuvres such as station-keeping.

-Good example of use liquid fuel by spacecraft is a Cassini – Saturns’ orbiter.
-For major orbital changes it used bipropellant engine ( exactly it had two main engines, includes spare), and for positioning maneuvers monopropelant thrusters.
+A good example of use liquid fuel by spacecraft is a Cassini – Saturns’ orbiter.
+For major orbital changes it used bipropellant engine ( exactly it had two main engines, includes spare), and for positioning manoeuvres monopropellant thrusters.

-Relatively simply is a engine which uses gas at high pressure which fed to a number of small thrusters.
-Kinetic energy of the nozzle exhaust is solely determined by the driving pressure in the reservoir.
+Relatively simply is an engine which uses gas at high pressure which led to a number of small thrusters.
+The kinetic energy of the nozzle exhaust is solely determined by the driving pressure in the reservoir.
 Typically gases are nitrogen, argon, freon, propane.
-Propellant are selected for the simplicity of their storage and its indifference to spacecrafts’ materials which can be hit by exhaust plume.
+A propellant is selected for the simplicity of their storage and its indifference to spacecraft’s materials which can be hit by exhaust plume.
 The thrust levels are low (~10mN), and the impulse is comparatively small: ~50s.
-This kind of propulsion system is used to attitude control and station keeping of small satellites like nano-satellites, cubesats.
+This kind of propulsion system is used to attitude control and station keeping of small satellites like nano-satellites, CubeSats.

 Electric propulsion systems